Saga customers can save hundreds on holidays and cruises - browse our available travel offers and find out more here.

 And if you do find that one awkward individual you can’t stand it is easy to avoid them by hanging out with those you do like (which might well be everyone else).

 The group is also great when you need a partner for sports, dancing or other joint activities.
-It always takes the pressure off to find somewhere else is worse than you at activities such as cooking or tennis.
+It always takes the pressure off to find someone else is worse than you at activities such as cooking or tennis.

 Of course, most of us also need some private time on holiday and it’s always understood if you take yourself away with a good book or wander away to enjoy a view, whether alone or with a partner.